cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ### Managing users

-To manage user limits properly, CloudLinux utilities need information about the following events occurred in the control panel.
+To manage user limits properly, CloudLinux utilities need information about the following control panel events.

 After creating a new user, the following script should be called: